Shadowdevilboy/sentiment-api-langchain/README.md

 # sentiment-api-langchain
-Sentiment Analysis API using LangChain, FastAPI, and Docker
+Sentiment Analysis API using LangChain, FastAPI, and Docker, Tarak